 - H.E.
 Mehmet Hasan Göğüş (Turkey), Ambassador, former Deputy Undersecretary of the Ministry of Foreign Affairs

-- Prof. Githu Muigai (Kenya), Jurist, Professor of Law and Practitioner in Public International Law
+- Prof. Githu Muigai (Kenya), Jurist, Professor of Law and Practitioner in Public International Law, University of Nairobi

-- Mr. Patrick O'Brien (United States), Owner and Manager of the boutique California law firm O’Brien Law, PC
+- Mr. Patrick O'Brien (United States), Owner and Managing Partner of the boutique California law firm O’Brien Law, PC

 IDLO was established as an intergovernmental organization in 1988 by an international treaty – the Agreement for the Establishment of the International Development Law Organization (“Establishment Agreement”).
 The full text of the Establishment Agreement is available here: English | French | Spanish